 4. Blown fuse

 In some cases, the problem could be something as simple as a blown fuse for the power steering pump or another power steering system.
-Usually, a fuse should not blow if there is nothing wrong, but it may actually be just a sudden voltage spike.
+Usually, a fuse should not blow if there is nothing wrong, but it could simply be the result of a sudden voltage spike.

 Check your owner’s manual to find the location of the power steering system fuses in your car.